 International arrivals typically land at Athens International Airport, which connects directly with major cities across Europe, North America, and the Middle East.
 From the airport, most charter marinas are located approximately 30 - 45 minutes away along the Athens Riviera.

 Early consultation allows brokers to align yacht availability, seasonal pricing, embarkation logistics, and routing to deliver the most seamless charter experience possible.
+Find further ideas for your next vacation to the region by viewing YachtCharterFleet's inspiration guides for Athens yacht charters.

 Charter Booking Advice Guides